 Teachers can time passage readings with a stopwatch.
 Entering the studentís time in minutes and seconds into the PALS score entry system enables the system to calculate the studentís reading rate in words per minute.

-Comprehension is assessed in PALS 1-3 as part of the Oral Reading in Context task.
+Comprehension is assessed as part of the Oral Reading in Context task.
 After reading a passage out loud, students answer a set of comprehension questions about that passage.
 The comprehension questions are in a multiple-choice format.

 Oral reading fluency is rated with the PALS fluency rating guide.
 Studentsí oral reading is scored on a 3-point scale according to their phrasing and expression.